kesyog/wtw-running/README.md

 # 🎽 What to wear running
-Recommends a running outfit for you based on weather conditions partially pulled from OpenWeatherMap and user preferences.
+Recommends a running outfit for you based on weather conditions pulled from [OpenWeatherMap](https://openweathermap.org) and user preferences.

 Gear data ripped off from a flaky [Runner's World page](https://www.runnersworld.com/training/a20803133/what-to-wear/)